Summary information and primary citation

 Abstract

-During the prokaryotic type III CRISPR-Cas immune response, infection triggers the production of cyclic oligoadenylates, which bind and activate CARF domain-containing proteins1,2.
-Many type III loci are associated with proteins in which the CARF domain is fused to an endonuclease-like domain3,4; however, with the exception of the well-characterized Csm6/Csx1 RNases5,6, whether and how these inducible effectors provide defense is not known.
-Here we investigated one of such type III CRISPR accessory proteins, Card1.
-Card1 forms a symmetrical dimer with a large central cavity between its CARF and restriction endonuclease (REase) domains that binds cA4.
-Ligand binding results in a conformational change where individual monomers rotate relative to each other to form a more compact dimeric scaffold wherein a Mn cation coordinates to the catalytic residues and activates the cleavage of single, but not double, stranded nucleic acids (DNA and RNA).
-In vivo, Card1 activation induces dormancy of the infected hosts to provide immunity against phage infection and plasmids.
-Our results highlight the diversity of strategies used by CRISPR systems to provide immunity.
+In the type III CRISPR-Cas immune response of prokaryotes, infection triggers the production of cyclic oligoadenylates that bind and activate proteins that contain a CARF domain1,2.
+Many type III loci are associated with proteins in which the CRISPR-associated Rossman fold (CARF) domain is fused to a restriction endonuclease-like domain3,4.
+However, with the exception of the well-characterized Csm6 and Csx1 ribonucleases5,6, whether and how these inducible effectors provide defence is not known.
+Here we investigated a type III CRISPR accessory protein, which we name cyclic-oligoadenylate-activated single-stranded ribonuclease and single-stranded deoxyribonuclease 1 (Card1).
+Card1 forms a symmetrical dimer that has a large central cavity between its CRISPR-associated Rossmann fold and restriction endonuclease domains that binds cyclic tetra-adenylate.
+The binding of ligand results in a conformational change comprising the rotation of individual monomers relative to each other to form a more compact dimeric scaffold, in which a manganese cation coordinates the catalytic residues and activates the cleavage of single-stranded-but not double-stranded-nucleic acids (both DNA and RNA).
+In vivo, activation of Card1 induces dormancy of the infected hosts to provide immunity against phage infection and plasmids.
+Our results highlight the diversity of strategies used in CRISPR systems to provide immunity.

 Cartoon-block schematics in six views (download the tarball)